OFA-Sys/OFA/README.md

     bash evaluate_vqa_allcand_distributed.sh val # specify 'val' or 'test'
     ```

-## SNLI-VE
+## Visual Entailment
 1. **Prepare the Dataset & Checkpoints**: Download data (see [datasets.md](datasets.md)) and models (see [checkpoints.md](checkpoints.md)) and put them in the correct directory.
 Each line of the processed dataset represents a sample with the following format.
-The information of uniq-id, image-id, image base64 string, hypothesis, caption, label are separated by tabs.
+The information of uniq-id, image-id, image base64 string, hypothesis, caption (or text premise), label are separated by tabs.
     ```
     252244149.jpg#1r1n  252244149   /9j/4AAQ...MD/2Q==   a man in pink and gold is chewing on a wooden toothpick.   a man in pink is chewing a toothpick on the subway.   neutral
     ```